grd/FreePDM/pkg/filesystem/README.md

 - [ ] Make it working for multi-user, multi-vaults (branch multi)
 - [ ] Checks about CheckIn comments (descr and longDescr)
 - [ ] Checks about the VER.txt in file versions
+- [ ] Change directory and file structure to Read Only for security.
+That way no accidental issues can happen.